candid82/flycheck-joker/README.md

 flycheck-joker
 =================

-This package adds Clojure syntax checker (via [Joker](https://github.com/candid82/joker)) to flycheck.
+This package adds Clojure(Script) syntax checker (via [Joker](https://github.com/candid82/joker)) to flycheck.
 To use it, add the following to your init.el:

 ```